redneckeyeball/marstek-monitor/README.md

 Marstek Monitor runs entirely on your local network.
 It does not collect, store or transmit any personal data.
-The only external connection is to forecast.solar for the solar forecast, which uses the GPS coordinates you provided to fetch weather data.
+The only external connection is to forecast.solar for the solar forecast, which uses the GPS coordinates you provided, to fetch weather data.
 No account, login or internet connection is required to use the core features.

 ================================================================================